 You’ve heard it many times before.

-The key to getting tons of attention, a boatload of subscribers, and a massive audience of raving fans is to write epic content.
+The key to getting tons of attention, a boatload of subscribers, and a massive audience of raving fans is to write epic content and even affiliate network opportunities.

 Create content that rocks your readers’ worlds and you’ll make money blogging and live happily ever after.